 New Fund Risk.
 Each Fund is a new ETF and as a new fund, there can be no assurance that the Fund will grow to or maintain an economically viable size, in which case it could ultimately liquidate.
 Each Fund's distributor does not maintain a secondary market in the Fund's shares.
 If the Fund does not grow its assets to a viable level, it may be difficult for the Adviser to implement the Fund's investment strategies and achieve the desired portfolio diversification.
-Although the T-Rex 2X Long Bitcoin Daily Target ETF is new, the structure of providing long-leveraged exposure to the price of Bitcoin is not necessarily a new strategy as similar leveraged funds, such as those that primarily invest in cash settled futures contracts, currently trade on the Chicago Mercantile Exchange.
+Although the 2X Long ETFs are new, the structure of providing long-leveraged exposure to the price of Bitcoin or ether is not necessarily a new strategy as similar leveraged funds, such as those that primarily invest in cash settled futures contracts, currently trade on the Chicago Mercantile Exchange.